-Applications are to be reviewed by existing Chair, Deputy and PHN representatives to review existing skillsets, represented geographical areas & membership gaps.
+Applications are to be reviewed in the first instance by PHN representatives to review existing skillsets, represented geographical areas and membership gaps.
+The CAC membership will be consulted as to ensure a collaborative and informed approach to member recruitment.

 Chairs and Deputy Chairs will be nominated by voting CAC members at the second meeting (November) of the new term.